 Cowboys of Color Rodeo

 January 21 features Cowboys of Color Rodeo: a matinee performance that “recognizes African Americans, Latinos, Native Americans and all of the diverse ethnicities that continue to build the vibrant western heritage of Texas.”
 The event begins at 2 p.m. on Martin Luther King Jr. day.
 The Monday holiday affords you a good reason to check out the Coors Light Roadhouse, which opens that evening.

 The following two days (Jan.
 22 & 23) are full of high-stakes bull riding as Bull’s Night Out commences.
 The clash between cowboy and one ton angry beast is nothing short of an edge-of-your-seat adrenaline rush.
 FWSSR is putting 80 of the best cowboys into this battle royale.

 It’s Team Fort Worth vs. the World.
-On January 18, rodeo teams from Austin, Cheyenne, Denver and even the Canadian Calgary throw their hats into the ring for a chance to win $100,000.
-The Super Shootout is an evening of “bareback riding, barrel racing, steer wrestling, saddle bronc and bull riding.”
-It’s all done shootout style with an elimination round.
+On January 24, rodeo teams from Austin, Calgary, Cheyenne, Denver, Houston, San Angelo, and San Antonio throw their hats into the ring for a chance to win $100,000.
+The event is an evening of “bareback riding, barrel racing, steer wrestling, saddle bronc and bull riding.

 Closing out the FWSSR is the World’s Original Indoor Rodeo (Jan.
-19 through Feb.
-3).
+25 through Feb.
+9).
 The homage to early 20th-century rodeos showcases the talents of the nation’s best broncs, bulls, cowboys and cowgirls.
-The year 2018 marks the 100th anniversary of the rodeo.
-The Fort Worth Stock Show predates that time by 22 years.
-The Professional Rodeo Cowboy Association (PRCA)-sanctioned event will feature “bareback, saddle bronc, bull riding, tie-down roping, steer wrestling and team roping.”
+The Professional Rodeo Cowboy Association (PRCA)-sanctioned event will feature bareback, saddle bronc, bull riding, tie-down roping, steer wrestling and team roping.